To many hunters, the act of calling in and killing a wild turkey is filled with mystery.

 Gobblers will get fired up and start gobbling earlier on the tail of a mild winter, but it takes two to tango.
 Hens start breeding based on the amount of daylight.
 Breeding will take place with little variation from year to year.

-Gobblers earned their name for a reason — they gobble.
-In the spring, they gobble to attract hens and mark their turf.
-Outside of the mating season, gobbling is a sign of dominance and it is not uncommon to hear fall birds gobbling.
+Gobblers earned their name for a reason--they gobble.
+In the spring, they gobble to attract hens and claim their turf.
+Outside of the mating season, gobbling is a sign of dominance and it's common to hear fall birds gobbling.

 Hens begin calling to their poults before they hatch.
 After that, wild turkeys call to each other every day of their lives.
 A "call-shy" turkey is more likely an educated turkey.
 Change up your calls and calling style to limit the chances of birds learning your schtick.
 Public land birds are typically quieter than their private land cousins, so vary your calling accordingly.